syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/events-and-commands.md

 # Events and Commands in .NET MAUI Range Slider (SfDateTimeRangeSlider)

-This section explains about how to add the events and commands for DateTime Range Slider.
+This section explains how to add the events and commands for the DateTime Range Slider.

 ## Events

 ### Handle callbacks

-* [ValueChangeStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ValueChangeStart) -  Called when the user selecting a new value for the slider by tap/mouse down in the thumb.
+* [ValueChangeStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ValueChangeStart) -  Called when the user selects a new value for the slider by tapping/mouse down on the thumb.
 * [ValueChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfDateTimeRangeSlider.html#Syncfusion_Maui_Sliders_SfRangeSlider_ValueChanging) - Called when the user is selecting a new value for the slider by dragging the thumb.
-* [ValueChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfDateTimeRangeSlider.html#Syncfusion_Maui_Sliders_SfRangeSlider_ValueChanged) - Called when the user completed selecting a new value.
+* [ValueChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfDateTimeRangeSlider.html#Syncfusion_Maui_Sliders_SfRangeSlider_ValueChanged) - Called when the user completes selecting a new value.
-* [ValueChangeEnd](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ValueChangeEnd) - Called when the user stopped interacting with slider by tap/mouse up the thumb.
+* [ValueChangeEnd](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ValueChangeEnd) - Called when the user stops interacting with the slider by tapping/mouse up the thumb.

 {% tabs %}